Vichy France: Economy

 Vichy rhetoric exalted the skilled labourer and small businessman.
 In practice, the needs of artisans for raw materials were neglected in favour of big businesses.
 The General Committee for the Organization of Commerce (CGOC) was a national program to modernise and professionalise small business.
+In 1941 it also instituted the mobilisation of non-ferrous metals under the cover of supporting French agriculture but in fact to support flagging German armament production.

-In 1940, the government took direct control of all production, which was synchronised with German demands.
+In 1940, the government took direct control of all production, which was synchronized with German demands.
 It replaced free trade unions with compulsory state unions that dictated labour policy without regard to the voice or needs of the workers.
 The centralised bureaucratic control of the French economy was not a success, as German demands grew heavier and more unrealistic, passive resistance and inefficiencies multiplied and Allied bombers hit the rail yards.
 Vichy made the first comprehensive long-range plans for the French economy, but the government had never attempted a comprehensive overview.
 De Gaulle's provisional government in 1944–45 quietly used the Vichy plans as a base for its own reconstruction program.
 The Monnet Plan of 1946 reaped the heritage of previous efforts at planning in the 1930s, Vichy, the Resistance, and the Provisional Government.
-Monnet's plan to modernize the economy was designed to improve the country's competitive position so as to prepare it for participation in an open multilateral system and, thereby, to reduce the need for trade protection.
+Monnet's plan to modernise the economy was designed to improve the country's competitive position so as to prepare it for participation in an open multilateral system and, thereby, to reduce the need for trade protection.